 Reyes helps Red Bulls earn 1-1 draw with Minnesota United

-SAINT PAUL, Minn. — Andrés Reyes scored a goal in the snow early in the second half to help the New York Red Bulls earn a chilly 1-1 draw with Minnesota United on Saturday night.
+ST. PAUL, Minn. -- Andrés Reyes scored a goal in the snow early in the second half to help the New York Red Bulls earn a chilly 1-1 draw with Minnesota United on Saturday night.

 John Tolkin notched an assist on Reyes' equalizer in the 49th minute for New York (0-1-2).